JavaScript Execution Context

 Semantic Analysis

-In the code below, the analyzer associates declarations with their correct lexical scopes. const x = 1 belongs to the function scope, while const x = 2 belongs to the inner block scope created by the if statement.
-If two const x declarations appeared in the same block, the analyzer would report a SyntaxError at compile time.
+In the code below, the analyzer associates bindings with their correct lexical scopes. const x = 1 belongs to the function scope, while const x = 2 belongs to the inner block scope created by the if statement.
+If two const x declarations appeared in the same block, the analyzer would report a SyntaxError during static semantic analysis.

 function foo() {